 Terminal automation system: what is and how it works

-A terminal automation system is essential to the oil and gas industries.
-It can automate different manual processes in a terminal, specifically around truck loading and unloading, additive blending and control, rail/pipeline/marine operations, tank transfers, documentation, and reporting.
-A good terminal automation system is flexible and works with meter skids, weight scales, and tank gauging systems.
+A Terminal Automation System\software (i.e. TAS) is essential for the oil and gas industries.
+It can automate different manual processes in an oil terminal, specifically around truck loading and unloading area, additive injection, blending and control of rail/pipeline/marine operations/tank transfers, providing tailored documentation and reporting.
+A good terminal automation system must be flexible and work with metering skid flow computer and, optionally, with weight scales and tank gauging systems.

-An automated terminal system allows remote control of loading/unloading points in oil depots, monitoring and controlling the loading process of tank trucks to ensure reliable and safe operations.
-It enables operators to be in charge of field devices in an organized manner and utilizes data from these devices for practical business functions.
-The TAS is critical in the oil industry, both in big and small systems.
+An automated terminal system allows remote control of loading/unloading points in oil terminals, monitoring and controlling the loading process of tank trucks to ensure reliable and safe operations.
+It can also provide reporting features (daily, weekly, monthly or yearly based) that allow a deeper control of the terminal activities, both in terms of operation and safety levels.

 Do you need more info about our terminal automation systems?